 Math Placement Exam

-There are two (2) Mathematics placement examinations: the Calculus Readiness Examination and the Mathematics Placement Examination.
+There are two mathematics placement exams: the Calculus Readiness Exam and the Mathematics Placement Exam.

-If you are majoring in a science or technical major, you will take the Calculus Readiness examination.
+If you are majoring in a science or technical major, you will take the Calculus Readiness exam.
 There are 32 questions on this examination and the following topics are covered:

 - Geometry and Measurement